-- 1. Increase the memory available to Java; see Increasing Java memory allocation. - Reduce memory consumption by setting the generate-debugattributes option to false.
+- 1. (For custom-configured environments, not the DITA-OT Full Easy Install) If you use Xalan as the default XSLT processor, switch to Saxon. - 2.
+Increase the memory available to Java; see Increasing Java memory allocation. - 3.
+Reduce memory consumption by setting the generate-debugattributes option to false.
 This option is set in the lib/configuration.properties file.
-This will disable debug attribute generation (used to trace DITA-OT error messages back to source files) and will reduce memory consumption. - 3.
+This will disable debug attribute generation (used to trace DITA-OT error messages back to source files) and will reduce memory consumption. - 4.
 Set dita.preprocess.reloadstylesheet Ant property to true.
-This will allow the XSLT processor to release memory when converting multiple files. - 4.
+This will allow the XSLT processor to release memory when converting multiple files. - 5.
 Run the transformation again.